YourOnly-One/content/content/techmagus/en-ph/kb/internet/access-google-ipv6.md

 +++
-title = "[How-To] Access Google Sites and Services via IPv6" description = "IPv6 is here but how do we access Google services via IPv6 anyway?
+title = "How-To access Google sites and services via IPv6" description = "IPv6 is here but how do we access Google services via IPv6 anyway?
 In this short tutorial, I am going to show you in simple steps how to do just that."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 # DATE checked and correct